dustinpfister/hexo-sitesource-workshops/source/_posts/nodejs-stylus.md

 ```

 I will also [publish this project to my github account](https://github.com/dustinpfister/test_stylus) if interested.

-## The Stylus language

-If you are looking for a decent resource on the stylus language, rather than how to get up and running with the npm package there is the [stylus-lang](http://stylus-lang.com/) site that seems to do a decent job of that.
-I will only be covering the basics of the language here, so be sure to check out the site to get a more in depth understanding of the language.

 ## Basic example of using stylus in node.js